A Grateful Elephant

 The hunter pulled the thorn from the injured elephant’s foot

-The hunter looked at the prone elephant and sensed its discomfort, so he plucked up the courage to step forward and stretch out his hands, forcefully pulling out the big thorn from its foot.
+The hunter looked at the prone animal and sensed its discomfort, so he plucked up the courage to step forward and stretch out his hands, forcefully pulling out the big thorn from its foot.
 Then he used some grass to wipe off the blood.

 The injured animal got up from the ground and then walked back and forth with the other elephant for a while as if they were very happy.